Difference Between Indentured Servants And Slaves: Key Differences Explained

 When people ask about the difference between indentured servants and slaves, they often picture two starkly different lives—one temporary, the other permanent.
-Here's the thing — yet the reality is more tangled, shaped by law, economics, and the shifting attitudes of the societies that relied on both forms of labor.
-Understanding those nuances helps us see how early American economies were built, and why the legacies of each system still resonate Small thing, real impact..
+Day to day, yet the reality is more tangled, shaped by law, economics, and the shifting attitudes of the societies that relied on both forms of labor.
+Understanding those nuances helps us see how early American economies were built, and why the legacies of each system still resonate Took long enough..

 What Is Indentured Servitude and Slavery?